Akio Morita

 Thinking Globally

-Akio showed that creativity, teamwork, and courage can change the world.
-His story teaches kids that following your curiosity can lead to amazing adventures.
+Akio Morita showed that creativity, teamwork, and courage can change the world.
+His story teaches kids that following your curiosity can lead to amazing inventions that help people everywhere.

 ๐ŸŽ‰ Fun Facts